 Honda / Mitsubishi builds these engines in thousands per year (unlike other aircraft engine manufacturers) with enough parts readily available and, more importantly: for a reasonable price.
 This guarantees the customer benefits from the absolute latest in engine technology for the best price.

-To get an idea of how the Viking engine is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
-Although not complete, it gives a good impression:
+To give you an idea of how the Viking engine is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
+Although not complete, it gives a very good impression: